Welcome Admitted Students

 Submit your Deposit.
 Please see our Accepting Our Offer of Admission webpage for instructions on how to accept your seat (including the link to our online payment page) as well as information on deferred enrollment.

 Join our Facebook Group.
-We have a Facebook group for Admitted Students.
-The closed group is entitled "Washington and Lee Univeristy School of Law - Admitted Students," and the page will be monitored throughout the coming months by our Law Ambassadors and Kirgis Fellows.
-Join our group and begin connecting with current and future W&L Law students.
+We have a Facebook group for admitted students.
+The closed group is entitled "Washington and Lee U. School of Law - Admitted Students," and the page will be monitored throughout the coming months by our Law Ambassadors and Kirgis Fellows.
+We encourage you to join our group and participate in the ongoing conversation about W&L Law.

 Got Questions?
 Please see our Frequently Asked Questions page for Incoming Students for answers to common Admitted Student questions.